otaku-coin/vault-plugin-secrets-ethsign/README.md

 ```

 ### Reading Individual Accounts
 Inspect the key using the address.
 Only the address of the signing account is returned.
-To return the private key, use the `/export/accounts/:address` endpoint.

 Using the REST API:
 ```